Video title

 Informative

-Garhwal Region of Uttarakhand is known for its celestial beauty and extravagant flora and fauna.
-I came to believe this when I went on a trek to Pangarchulla- Kuari Pass Trek recently.
-5 days on this trek meant camping at 5 heavenly campsites.
-And ...
+Garhwal region of Uttarakhand is known for its celestial beauty and its richness in flora and fauna.
+I came to believe this when I went on a trek to Pangarchulla- Kuari Pass Trek in the winter of 2017.
+5 days on this trek meant camping at 5 heavenly...

 Read full